China mourns thousands who died in country's coronavirus epidemic

 Online, celebrities including “X-Men: Days of Future Past” star Fan Bingbing swapped their glamorous social media profile pictures for sombre photos in grey or black, garnering millions of “likes” from fans.

-Chinese gaming and social media giant Tencent suspended all online games on Saturday.
+Chinese gaming and social media giant Tencent (0700.HK) suspended all online games on Saturday.

 As of Friday, the total number of confirmed cases across the country stood at 81,639, including 19 new infections, the National Health Commission said.